romiro/Node-Magento-DB-Tools/README.md

 within the working directory to install the preqruisites.

-Copy, rename, and modify config.js.sample to config.js and adjust values as needed (reminder that the mysql credentials are as they would be when connecting through the configured SSH connection)
+Copy, rename, and modify config.js.sample to config.js and adjust values as needed

 After that, you need to setup the Sqlite database.
 This can be accomplished with: